Best T-Ball Set and T-Ball Equipment

 A tee ball uniform usually consists of a jersey, pants, and a cap.
 You’ll purchase that through your team.

-Your child will need a pair of cleats / athletic shoes with good traction to help them run and move around the field safely.
-Proper footwear is important to keep the child's feet comfortable and secure while playing on the field or in grass.
+Your child will need a pair of cleats / t-ball shoes (athletic shoes) with good traction to help them run and move around the field safely.
+Proper footwear is important to keep the child's feet comfortable and secure while playing on the field or in the grass.